 Dr. Orringer will place some saline (salt water) into the tissue expander to begin the creation of the new breast mound.
 Expansion is generally performed at 1-2 week intervals depending on patient comfort.
 In most cases, 3-5 expansions will be performed at our Beverly Hills plastic surgery office.
 Each expansion takes about 5 minutes.

 Expansions will be performed until a pleasing size is reached.
 This process can be done during chemotherapy, and replacement of the tissue expander with a breast implant can usually be done about one month after chemotherapy treatments are completed.
 While implants can be placed at the time of the mastectomy, expander placement allows for potentially more patient involvement with regard to desired size.
 It also may be a safer approach with regard to the health of the nipple and skin as a minimal initial volume can be used until the health of the tissues has been determined, usually within the first 3-5 days.

 Replacing the Tissue Expander with a Breast Implant

 Once the expansion phase is complete, Dr. Orringer will replace the tissue expander with a breast implant.
-This often occurs three months after the mastectomy and expander placement if no chemotherapy or radiation therapy is required.
+This often occurs three months after the mastectomy and expander placement, if no chemotherapy or radiation therapy is required.
 If chemotherapy is required, he will usually wait at least one month after completion of chemotherapy for the second stage reconstruction.
-If radiation is required, the quality of the reconstruction will be negatively affected to some extent and he typically waits at least 6 months following completion of radiation therapy before the second stage reconstruction.
+If radiation is required, the quality of the reconstruction will be negatively affected to some extent, so he typically waits at least 6 months following completion of radiation therapy before the second stage reconstruction

 Depending upon the nature of the tissues after radiation, some type of autologous tissue (using one’s own tissues) may be recommended with or without an implant.
 Dr. Orringer may recommend breast augmentation often with a breast lift on the other breast to potentially improve symmetry at the time of the second stage implant reconstruction.